medinammartin3/TP2_IFT2035/README.md

 1. Open the Terminal.
 2. Locate the downloaded project.
-3. Type `gchci` to starts GHC’s interactive environment.
+3. Type `ghci` to starts GHC’s interactive environment.
 4. Type `run "examples.slip"` to execute the examples file.
 5. You'll see the example functions' return values in your terminal.